ojasaklechayt/Brainihacks-VITISH/README.md

 # Tech Stack Used

-ReactJS and VanillaJS
+VanillaJS

 # Note

-It is not responsive as it is an Hackathon Project for VITISH Hackathon for Kavach Hackathon Selection.
+1. It is not responsive as it is an Hackathon Project for VITISH Hackathon for Kavach Hackathon Selection.
+2. It is not complete code as the main application is build on ReactJS.